Fire and rescue services

 Entry and exit conditions can change at short notice.
 You should contact the nearest embassy or consulate of Yemen for the latest details.

-Australians are required to obtain a visa before entering Yemen.
+Australians are required to obtain a visa before travelling to Yemen.

-If you're trying to leave, check exit requirements with local immigration authorities before you book your ticket.
+If you're trying to leave Yemen, check exit requirements with local immigration authorities before you book your ticket.

 Flights could be delayed or cancelled at short notice.
 Check with your airline before travelling to the airport.